cau-riken/zaviewer/README.md

         * Therefore, coordinates used for graphic elements directly map to pixels (1 user unit maps to 1 pixel),
         * 🟠 TODO: add region identifier  attribute and explain link to region info 🟠

+3. physical unit used in images, in micrometer

     The overall structure of the input directory looks like this: